Grades 6–8

 MATH 6

-Semester A – Students begin the first semester of this course with a review of basic addition, subtraction, multiplication and division of whole numbers.
-More complex concepts are built on these basics.
-Students learn how to add, subtract multiply and divide integers, decimals and fractions.
+Semester A – Students begin the first semester of this course reviewing addition, subtraction, multiplication, and division of whole numbers.
+These basics serve as the foundation for more complex concepts.
+Students learn to add, subtract, multiply, and divide integers, decimals, and fractions.
 The course also includes lessons on ratios and proportions.

 Semester B – The second semester of Math 6 introduces students to the order of operations and how to use them in solving application problems.
-Building on these concepts, students are then introduced to the basics of algebra and algebraic expressions.
-Students then learn how to apply these problem-solving skills to percents and solving single and multiple step equations.
-An exploration of Geometry, probability and statistics concludes the second semester.
+These principles serve as a foundation for students to explore the fundamentals of algebra and algebraic expressions.
+Students then apply these problem-solving skills to percents and solve single and multiple-step equations.
+An exploration of Geometry, probability, and statistics concludes the second semester.

 SCIENCE 6

-Semester A – Life Science is the study of cells, heredity, biological populations and their changes over time.
-It includes human biology, ecology, diversity of organisms and the history and nature of science.
-In this course, students will have the opportunity to conduct and design experiments, identify and classify organisms.
-Students will work on developing skills in data recording, classifying, measuring, observing, hypothesizing, analyzing, evaluation and inferring.
+Semester A – Life Science studies cells, heredity, biological populations, and their changes over time.
+It includes human biology, ecology, diversity of organisms, and the history and nature of science.
+In this course, students will conduct and design experiments and identify and classify organisms.
+Students will work on developing skills in data recording, classifying, measuring, observing, hypothesizing, analyzing, evaluating, and inferring.

-Semester B – Life Science is the study of cells, heredity, biological populations and their changes over time.
-It includes human biology, ecology, diversity of organisms and the history and nature of science.
-In this course, students will have the opportunity to conduct and design experiments, identify and classify organisms.
-Students will work on developing skills in data recording, classifying, measuring, observing, hypothesizing, analyzing, evaluation and inferring.
+Semester B – Life Science studies cells, heredity, biological populations, and their changes over time.
+It includes human biology, ecology, diversity of organisms, and the history and nature of science.
+In this course, students will conduct and design experiments and identify and classify organisms.
+Students will work on developing skills in data recording, classifying, measuring, observing, hypothesizing, analyzing, evaluating, and inferring.

 SOCIAL STUDIES 6

 Semester A – The first semester of Social Studies 6 introduces students to the beginnings of ancient civilization.
 We will trace the path of human origins in Africa and follow the path of migration around the Earth.
-This course will help students understand why we study history and the process in which we form conclusions about events in the past.
-Students will begin to learn about the major ancient civilization around the world and their cultures.
-Modern civilizations can trace their foundations to these ancient civilizations, and their cultures and histories teach us much about ourselves and the modern world in which we live.
+This course will help students understand why we study history and the process by which we form conclusions about events in the past.
+Students will begin to learn about major ancient world civilizations and their cultures.
+Modern civilizations can trace their foundations to these ancient societies, and their cultures and histories teach us much about ourselves and the world in which we now live.

 Semester B – In the second semester of Social Studies 6, students will continue to examine ancient civilizations and their cultures.
-In this semester we will continue to trace the path of human civilization from the Mediterranean through the Eastern world.
+Students will continue to trace the path of human civilization from the Mediterranean to the Eastern world.
 An emphasis will be placed on critical thinking and connecting themes in history to our modern world.

 HEALTH

-This course will help the student understand the importance of making decisions that will affect his or her physical, emotional, mental and social health.
-This course will provide students with the knowledge and resources they will need to make responsible informed decisions about their health.
-Students will have an opportunity to evaluate their own values, opinions and attitudes about health.
+This course will help students understand the importance of making decisions that affect their physical, emotional, mental, and social health.
+This course will provide students with the knowledge and resources they need to make responsible, informed decisions about their health.
+Students will evaluate their values, opinions, and attitudes about health.

 PHYSICAL EDUCATION

-To improve and maintain optimum health, it is necessary for people of all ages to participate in physical exercise.
-There is little doubt that, in addition to students in schools, the number of adults participating in sports and recreational activities in the United States has increased in recent years.
+To improve and maintain optimum health, people of all ages must participate in physical exercise.
+There is little doubt that in addition to students in school, the number of adults participating in sports and recreational activities in the United States has increased in recent years.
 Physical education is much more than just fitness and exercise.
 A well-planned program will cause you to think and express your emotions about different situations.
 In addition, a good program can make a valuable contribution to your education.
 These experiences will help you develop a sense of wellness.
-Emphasis in this course is placed on the value of these sports as possible lifetime activities and on creating a clear explanation of the rules and basic principles of a variety of sports.
-The sports covered in this course are archery, bicycling, golf, skiing, tennis, volleyball, baseball, basketball, football, hockey, and soccer.
-Information about the playing area and equipment, basic rules, safety considerations, and terminology for each sport are included in the discussions.
-For the most part, the information presented in each lesson applies to sports programs throughout most sections of the United States.
+The primary focus of this course is to emphasize the value of these sports as possible lifetime activities and to create a clear explanation of the rules and basic principles of various sports.
+The activities covered in this course are archery, bicycling, golf, skiing, tennis, volleyball, baseball, basketball, football, hockey, and soccer.
+Discussions include information about the playing area and equipment, basic rules, safety considerations, and terminology for each sport.
+The information presented in each lesson applies to sports programs throughout most sections of the United States.

 7TH GRADE